flutter/website/assets-and-images.md

 {% endcomment %}

-When you are not in a Widget, or don't have a handle to an AssetBundle, you can use `rootBundle` to directly load such assets, for example:
+Outside of a Widget context, or when a handle to an AssetBundle is not available, you can use `rootBundle` to directly load such assets, for example:

 ```dart